scarlinj/more-tech-news/README.md

 ## Features

 The homepage is a feed of the current site and posts.
 Click each header to open the post, or otherwise click to open the comments.
 You need to log in to create a post or comment.

+## Future Development

+The edit feature is not currently functional.
+I will add this ability in the future.

 ### Usage